 One for the real ale lovers, this route is supported by #AlesOfTheTrail.
 For every beer you drink that is affiliated with the scheme, a portion of its cost is donated to the National Trust.
 The extra funding is then put toward preserving and renovating the trail.
 Drink beer, help nature.
 You can download the beer map at: https://www.nationaltrail.co.uk/north-downs-way/ales-trail

 This hiking classic is a Lakeland ridge walk in the heart of the Lake District.
-This is one of our favourite Lake District hikes as there are several routes for varying levels of experience, for the beginner the grassy ridge of Scales Fell is recommended – requiring minimum scrambling and crossing the mossy Mungriddale Common and descending over the Bannerdale Crags into the beautiful Glenderamckin river valley.
+This is one of our favourite Lake District hikes as there are several routes for varying levels of experience.
+For the beginners, the grassy ridge of Scales Fell is recommended – requiring minimum scrambling!
+It crosses the mossy Mungriddale Common and descends over the Bannerdale Crags into the beautiful Glenderamckin river valley.

 For a real challenge and the more experienced hikers, ascend via Hall’s Fell.

-This is not recommended in bad weather or low visibility (fog) because of the tricky navigation along the way.
+It is not recommended in bad weather or low visibility (fog) because of the tricky navigation along the way.
 People have fallen and died here, so really don’t tackle this until ready and even then with guidance and meticulous planning.
 Despite the risk, it has been described as the finest route to any mountain top in the district.
 One onto the ridge you will scramble along its knife edge ridge – again, something that should be built up to.
 This high-level route will provide adrenaline and adventure aplenty!
 It definitely deserves a spot on our best hikes in the UK list.

 This is another long-distance hike, with 100 miles of incredible sloping greenery, hedgerow and fields with views reaching far across the Cotswold ridge.
 You will also find yourself trailing through idyllic villages full of sleepy ale houses and delicious hot meals, perfect after a long walk.